Deeman2014/Open_edX_Windows7_Installation/11_Install_Custom_Theme.rst

     cd /edx/app/edxapp/edx-platform

-    paver update_assets lms --settings=aws
+    paver update_assets lms - -settings=aws

     NB.
-The above command has two "-" in front of settings.
-Make sure there are too dashes.
+The above command has two "-" in front of settings, with no space between the two dashes.

 Upon successfully completing the above steps, you will see the Stanford Theme upon restarting the web server.